qrp73/SDRPP/readme.md

 ## Features

 - added SDL2 OpenGL ES backend (can be enabled in cmake) which supports Linux KMS DRM mode, it can run without desktop.
+Tested on Raspberry Pi Zero 2W.
 - fixed waterfall zoom
 - SNR meter replaced with level meter + level and SNR text indication
 - unity gain for FFT and window functions